 Laser peel (skin resurfacing)

-A laser peel treatment employs targeted beams of light to reduce hyperpigmentation.
+A laser peel therapy employs targeted beams of light to reduce hyperpigmentation.
 There are two types of lasers: ablative and non-ablative.
 Ablative lasers are the most strong, and they involve removing layers of your skin.
 Non-ablative procedures, on the other hand is not so intense, works only on the dermis to promote collagen growth and tightening effects.

 Who should try this?